We are building a new club in Las Vegas!

 Youth Recognition

 America’s young people are its most precious resource.
 This is why, for many years, Exchange has sponsored an impressive selection of activities designed to benefit and encourage our nation’s youth.
-Many of these richly rewarding programs are among the most popular and well-supported of all Exchange Club endeavors.

 Prevention of Child Abuse